 Youth High School Camping Trail Crew

-Adopting a Mountain Epic or Trail Daze event directly funds the food, beverages and good times we provide to our volunteers during trail work.
-As a nonprofit, our volunteers are the foundation of our organization and allow us to apply for grant fund matches to accomplish significant trail maintenance and building each season.
+Sponsoring a Mountain Epic or Trail Daze event directly funds the food, beverages and good times we provide to our volunteers during trail work outings.
+As a nonprofit, our volunteers are the foundation of our organization and their labor contributions allow us to apply for grant funds and provide an in-kind match aimed at trail maintenance and trail building each season.

 Mountain Epic Weekend – $2000

-Epics include a weekend campout at one of our favorite camp- grounds, meals and tasty beverages throughout the event.
+Our annual Mountain Epic includes a weekend campout at one of our favorite campgrounds, meals and tasty beverages throughout the event.
 Bike/ moto rides and hikes, prize drawings, Epic games and of course, a day of trail work, are all part of the experience.
-We host two Mountain Epics per year: one in Quincy and one in Downieville.
-Mountain Epics are free to all SBTS members as our way of saying thanks for their support.
-We average approximately 50-70 members at these events.
+The Mountain Epic is free to all SBTS members as our way of saying thanks for their support.
+We average approximately 50-70 members at this event.

 Trail Daze (One day) – $1000

 SBTS hosts monthly Trail Daze volunteer workdays to ensure our Lost Sierra trails are holding-up and in tip-top condition.
 These trails see over 200,000 visitors per year and maintain a level ‘A’ standing thanks to our volunteers.
-It’s through these volunteer workdays that we’ve produced over 72,000 labor hours toward our trails.
 Our SBTS Pro Trail Crew works directly with our volunteers, teaching them trail maintenance skills and making sure everyone has fun.